Dennis L. Montgomery: Blxware partnership

 After his separation from eTreppid, Montgomery joined with Edra and Tim Blixseth to bring his alleged terrorist tracking software to other U.S. and foreign government clients.
-With the Blixseths and former presidential candidate Jack Kemp he helped form OpSpring LLC, later renamed Blxware.
-Via Blxware, Montgomery pursued selling his terror tracking software to the U.S. and Israel governments, leveraging political connections of the Blixseth partnership.
+With the Blixseths and former presidential candidate Jack Kemp, he helped form OpSpring LLC, later renamed Blxware.
+Via Blxware, Montgomery, acting Chief Scientist, pursued selling his terror tracking software to the U.S. and Israel governments, leveraging political connections of the Blixseth partnership.
 Blxware's owners Edra and Tim Blixseth divorced in 2008 and Blxware became part of Edra Blixseth's sole property.
 She filed for personal bankruptcy in 2009, which resulted in a Chapter 7 liquidation of her assets, including Blxware and its associated software and intellectual property.

 Terrorist software hoax

 National Public Radio reported, "For several months starting in the fall of 2003, Montgomery's analysis led directly to national code orange security alerts and cancelled flights.
 The only problem: he was making it all up."

 Montgomery's software claims were reportedly responsible for a false terror alert which grounded international flights and caused Department of Homeland Security Secretary Tom Ridge to raise the government's security level.
 In February 2006, the Federal Bureau of Investigation (FBI) and U.S. Air Force office of Special Investigations opened an economic espionage and theft of intellectual property investigation into Montgomery and Blxware.

 In 2015, Montgomery, through his counsel Larry Klayman, sued James Risen, the author of Pay Any Price: Greed, Power, and Endless War, for defamation, alleging the book falsely described Montgomery as "the maestro behind what many current and former U.S. officials and others familiar with the case now believe was one of the most elaborate and dangerous hoaxes in American history."
 In 2016, a federal court dismissed Montgomery's lawsuit.
 In November 2017, the United States Court of Appeals for the District of Columbia Circuit affirmed the dismissal.